microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 ### <a id="msg-metadata"></a>Messages from metadata

-Some result messages are long, because a good message not only explains what was wrong: it also (as appropriate) explains why the flagged construct is considered questionable, provides guidance for remedying the problem, and explains when it's ok to ignore the result.
+Some result messages are long, because a good message not only explains what was wrong: it also explains why the flagged construct is considered questionable, provides guidance for remedying the problem, and explains when it's ok to ignore the result.